jillallan/trip_journal/README.md

 # trip_journal
 #### Video Demo:  <URL HERE>
 #### Description: A swiftui app to record trips using locations and photos

+This is a ios app to track a users trip, e.g. a holiday/vacation.
+The app automtically logs a trip using ios location services.
+The user can then use the location automatically logged to add extra details, mainly photos, to create a step.
+The user can also add a step manually by either searching for a location or selecting a location on the map.
+As the user scrolls through the steps the map overview will change region to focus on the step.

 Your README.md file should be minimally multiple paragraphs in length, and should explain what your project is, what each of the files you wrote for the project contains and does,